 COURSE EVALUATIONS: On Monday of the fifteenth week of classes, you will receive an official email from evaluation administrators with a link to online course evaluations.
-You will have two weeks to complete this evaluation.
-You are strongly encouraged to participatey-our feedback is vital to maintaining and improving the quality of education at Purdue University.

 EMERGENCY PREPAREDNESS SUMMARY: A document about emergency preparedness can be found on the course web page under syllabus.
 Here is a summary.